Life satisfaction: Age

-A common view is that age and life satisfaction have a "U-shape", with life satisfaction declining towards middle age, and then rising as people get older.
+A common view is that age and life satisfaction have a "U-shape," with life satisfaction declining towards middle age, and then rising as people get older.
 Other scholars have found that there is no general age trend in life satisfaction, arguing that Blanchflower and Oswald's work is misguided for including inappropriate control variables (which cannot affect how old someone is).

 The psychologists Yuval Palgi and Dov Shmotkin (2009) studied people who were primarily in their nineties.
 This subject group was found to have thought highly of their past and present.
-But generally, the group thought lower of their future.
-These people were very satisfied with their life up until the point they were surveyed but knew that the end was near (and so were not quite as hopeful for the future).
-Intelligence is also a factor because life satisfaction grows as people become older; as they grow older, they become wiser and more knowledgeable, so they begin to see that life will be better and understand the important things in life more.
+But generally, the group thought less of their future.
+These people were very satisfied with their lives up until the point they were surveyed but knew that their death was sooner to come (and so were not quite as hopeful for the future).
+Intelligence is also a factor because life satisfaction grows as people get older; as they grow older, they become wiser and more knowledgeable, so they begin to see that life will be better and understand the important things in life more.

 On the other hand, a study finds that adolescents have a lower level of life satisfaction than their older counterparts.
 This could be because many decisions are imminent, and an adolescent could be facing them for the first time in their life.
 Although many adolescents have insecurities about many aspects of their lives, satisfaction with friends stayed at a consistent level.
 This is hypothetically attributed to the amount one can identify with those in one's age group over other age groups.
 In this same study, researchers found that satisfaction with family decreased.
 This could be because more rules and regulations are typically implemented by parental figures, and adolescents tend to demonize those in control of them.
 Additionally, the same study reports that life satisfaction in terms of sexuality increased.
 This is because at this age, many adolescents reach sexual maturation, which can encourage them to find verification and satisfaction in the idea of a sexual partnership.